DGAP-Stimmrechte: Braas Monier Building Group S.A. (deutsch)

 10. Sonstige Erläuterungen:

-To the extent shareholders of Braas Monier Building Group S.A. ('Braas') have accepted Marsella Holdings S.à r.l.'s ('Marsella') public takeover offer, Marsella held on January 4, 2017, subject to the remaining conditions of the takeover offer as to certain antitrust approvals, instruments in the meaningof Art.
+To the extent shareholders of Braas Monier Building Group S.A. ('Braas') have accepted Marsella Holdings S.à r.l.'s ('Marsella') public takeover offer, Marsella held on January 6, 2017, subject to the remaining conditions of the takeover offer as to certain antitrust approvals, instruments in the meaning of Art.
 12(1)(b) of the Transparency Law as this position provides for an economic effect similar to the financial instruments pursuant to Art.
-12(1)(a) of the Transparency Law, relating to shares in Braas to which 47.23% of the total voting rights in Braas are attached.
+12(1)(a) of the Transparency Law, relating to shares in Braas to which 67.14% of the total voting rights in Braas are attached.

 Charles T. Dowling is the trustee of four family trusts (the Trusts) and holds legal title in each of the Trusts' assets in his capacity as trustee, including all shares in G Holdings Inc (25% for each of the four trust funds).
 As trustee, he can remove G Holdings Inc.'s board members and appoint successor board members.